Raffael-Eloi/Raffael-Eloi/README.md

 👋 Hello there!
 I'm Raffael Eloi, a computer science enthusiast with a bachelor's degree and a relentless passion for both coffee and the ever-evolving technology world. ☕🖥️

 🎓 Currently, I'm on an exciting journey of postgraduation, specializing in software architecture.
-My heart beats for topics like Domain-Driven Design (DDD), Microservices, Modular Monoliths, Monoliths (yes, they still matter), SOLID principles, clean code, design patterns, Test-Driven Development (TDD), Behavior-Driven Development (BDD), Agile practices (especially Extreme Programming - XP), and all things software architecture.
+My heart beats for topics like Domain-Driven Design (DDD), Microservices, Modular Monoliths, Monoliths, SOLID principles, clean code, design patterns, Test-Driven Development (TDD), Behavior-Driven Development (BDD), Agile practices (especially Extreme Programming - XP), and all things software architecture.

 💼 As a software engineer, I've had the privilege of working on cutting-edge projects and collaborating with amazing teams.
 My GitHub is where I showcase my digital craftsmanship and share my insights into the world of software development.